pgRouting/workshop/docs/basic/sql_function.rst

 results with other tables that contain the geometry and for further processing with PostGIS functions.

-Exercise 2: Route geometry (human readable)
+Exercise 3: Route geometry (binary format)
 -------------------------------------------------------------------------------

 .. image:: images/sql_function/sql_route_readable.png